Three Tips for Growing Comfrey in the South

 What is Comfrey?

 Comfrey is an ancient medicinal herb that is being rediscovered for modern use.
-It is also used for natural livestock health and nutrition, as well as a living mulch for gardens.
+It is also used for improving livestock health, as well as a natural fertilizer for other plants.

 Does Comfrey Grow Well in the South?

-Comfrey is often described as a hardy, invasive plant, leading first-time growers to believe it is always an easy plant to establish in their gardens.
-While comfrey is a dominant plant in its native habitat--the cool wetlands of the British Isles--it is not so robust in warmer climates like our southern United States.
+Comfrey is often described as an “invasive” plant, leading first-time growers to believe it is always an easy plant to establish in their gardens.
+While comfrey is a dominant plant in its native habitat--the cool wetlands of the British Isles and Europe--it is not so robust in warmer climates like our southern United States.
 In fact, it can take some serious know-how and TLC to get it going in a southern garden.
-Properly established and maintained, however, comfrey has remarkable heat tolerance.
+Properly established and maintained, however, comfrey has remarkable heat tolerance and longevity.
 Full of benefits for your health and farm, it is a valuable plant to cultivate in any garden.
 Here are three tips to get your southern comfrey patch going strong!

 1. Prepare the Soil

-Comfrey is a perennial plant, so it best to set the bed up for long-term success for starting with a weed-free bed.
+Comfrey is a perennial plant, which means—properly tended—it can keep growing in the same space for many years.
+To set comfrey up for long-term success, start with a weed-free bed.
 Tarping existing soil or using sterilized garden soil can help your bed get off to a good start.

 To establish a comfrey patch, start with a designated raised bed, a hügelkultur mound, or a large tarped area.
 Break up the soil and any existing hardpan.
 Fertilize with animal manure, compost, or chopped leaves.
 Keep moist and mulch well once comfrey has sprouted.